ziadhemidi/SOTA/README.md

 ```

 # Citation
-If this repository is helpful for your work, please cite:
+If this repository is helpful to your work, please cite:
 ```bash

 ```